East of Westreville

 Orion & Stacey Potter have been charming audiences with their fantastic voices and dynamic performances for nearly a decade.
 The duo met in 2000, married in 2003, and began performing together around the nation in 2009.
 While they make their home in the Black Hills of South Dakota, they travel all over, bringing joy and nostalgia to all who hear them.

 It is a rare privilege to find an artist who touches the hearts of all who hear his music, who brings to his audiences songs which carry the listener to a place of memories or to a place of dreams.
 Jim Salestrom is just such an artist.
 Jim is an Emmy Award Winning Songwriter, a gifted guitarist and a seasoned performer who has been writing and recording music since he was 13.
 His music crosses generational boundaries and is enjoyed by fans of all ages.
 During a career spanning the last 42 years, Jim has recorded and performed with such artists as John Denver, Kenny Rogers, Dolly Parton, Vince Gill and Linda Ronstadt.
 He has appeared on The Tonight Show with Johnny Carson and Jay Leno, The Academy Awards, two HBO specials and The Ellen Degeneres Show.
 He has performed for four United States Presidents, at the White House, and at The U.S. Supreme Court for his friend Justice Sandra Day O’Connor and has built a loyal following in the Rocky Mountains where he has kept a home for over 30 years.
 Jim continues to travel and perform around the world and to write music based on his experiences and travels.
-Salestrom met JoEhn Denver in 1972, when he was engineering sound at Red Rocks Amphitheater.
+Salestrom met John Denver in 1972, when he was engineering sound at Red Rocks Amphitheater.
 The pair became fast friends and Salestrom contributed vocals and banjo on Denver’s 1991 album “Different Directions.”
-In this tribute, Jim will share stories and songs of his time with Denver.
+Jim’s Willow Tree performance – Music from the Mountains – will focus on stories and original songs as well as those by John Denver and Jim’s friends.